threeML/threeML/docs/md_docs/flux_examples.md

 Now we will compute fluxes.
 We can compute them an many different units, over any energy range also specified in any units.

 The flux is computed by integrating the function over energy.
-By defualt, a fast trapazoid method is used.
-If you need more accuracy, you can change the method int he configuration.
+By default, a fast trapezoid method is used.
+If you need more accuracy, you can change the method in the configuration.

 ```python